Unemployment falls in Wales again

 Wales still has one of the lowest rates of employment in the UK, behind Northern Ireland and the north east of England.

-Wales also has one of the highest rates of people who are not working and not available for work, for instance because of sickness, caring responsibilities or being a student.
+Wales also has one of the highest rates of people who are not working and not available for work, because of sickness, caring responsibilities or being a student.

 That stands at more than 24% of 16-64 year olds.